pachli/pachli-android/docs/contributing/code.md

 ### Work on branches in your own fork of the repository

 Do not clone the `pachli-android` repository.
-Instead, create a fork, create a branch in your fork from the `main` branch, and commit your changes to that.
+Instead, create a fork, create a branch in your fork from the `main` branch, and commit your changes to that branch.

 See the GitHub [Collaborating with pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/getting-started/about-collaborative-development-models) documentation.